wyoibc/r4grads/Module_1/git/git.md

 ## 4. SSH Authentication with keys

-- When you used your login credentials to push contents of your local repository to a new and empty remote GitHub repository, you may have received an email-notice from GitHub that this method of authentication is *deprecated*.
-That's computer science lingo for "about to be phased out".
-What that means is that sometime soon, using username and password to push contents to github will no longer work (don't confuse this with logging onto Github.com, which will still use those credentials.

 - Instead, you will be using a much more secure form of login called ``SSH``, short for **S**ecure **SH**ell.
 A SSH password is called a ``key``, which is much longer than a typical, secure password.
 But perhaps even more importantly, it is encrypted.